LoganTann/macon/README.md

 let node = template`<div>${myNode}</div>`;
 ```

-### jQueryComponent.refresh()
+### `JqueryComponent.refresh()`

 Method to refresh a component's state.

 Be aware that there is no Virtual DOM nor smart updates when calling `refresh()`.

 The utility will naively delete the node's content, re-build the HTML and insert it.
-So using reactivity to use CSS transitions is not possible.
+Therefore, using reactivity to use CSS transitions is not possible.

 ## License